cory0s/data-structures-and-algorithms/code-challenges/401/fifoAnimalShelter/README.md

 - dequeue(pref): returns either a dog or a cat.
 If pref is not "dog" or "cat" then return null.

 ## Approach & Efficiency
 The approach involved creating a class which use the Queue() class to create a new AnimalShelter().
 The enqueue and dequeue methods were used to add and remove "dog" and "cat" nodes by preference.
+Big O was O(1) for enqueue and O(n) for dequeue.

 ## API
 - enqueque(val): adds a node with value = val to the end of a queue.